solodev/cloud-documentation/src/infrastructure/cdn/CDN Overview/GEO Restrictions/index.md

 **Name** | **Description**
 :--- | ---
 Restriction Type | Choose from three types of restrictions.
-Select Countries | Select the country the restrictions apply to.
+See note below Select Countries | Select the country the restrictions apply to.
 Delete | Click the **"x"** button to remove country from the list.